 Video is quickly becoming an essential training tool in the healthcare industry.
 Over the past five years, hospitals, clinics, medical schools, and other healthcare organizations have increasingly turned to video-enhanced learning to ensure that their employees and students are consistently up-to-date on the latest clinical information, methods, and best practices.

 One of the most common applications for video in healthcare training are recordings of role-play exercises that demonstrate the use of a particular skill or process.
-These role-play exercises offers two primary benefits.
+These healthcare simulation videos offer two primary benefits.
 First, learners are able to see the skill being demonstrated in real-time, with the ability to pause and rewind when necessary to review a particular point.
-Second, recording the role-play enables trainers to re-use recordings as examples for future trainees, reducing the time and costs associated with holding multiple in-person training sessions.
+Second, recording the role-play enables healthcare trainers to reuse recordings as examples for future trainees, reducing the time and costs associated with holding multiple in-person training sessions.

 If you would like your video sources to display side by side in the recording, as in the example above, you’ll need to encode the video podcast as a “Tile View”.
 To do this, simply click on the “Settings” link for your video, then select Outputs.
 Under Video Podcast, use the dropdown menu to change type to Tile All Streams and click Apply.
 Doing this will create an HTML5-compliant MP4 file that can either be viewed online or downloaded for local playback.
 In this case, we re-uploaded the tile view podcast so that you could watch it using Panopto’s full interactive video player.

 Interested in Recording Your Own Clinical Simulation Training Videos?

 Contact our team to request a free trial of our industry-leading video platform.